 Engaged Communities

-Amplifying the voices of diverse communities to shape a sustainable future
+Amplifying diverse voices to shape a sustainable future

-We envision a world in which the benefits of a sustainable future are available to everyone, and where every individual can take part in shaping that future.
-UT researchers engage individuals and communities as partners to ensure that our work together is guided by the collective knowledge, interests, and needs of all.
+We envision a world in which everyone has opportunities to help shape that future—and experience its benefits.
+UT researchers engage individuals and communities as partners, ensuring that our work together is guided by the knowledge, priorities, and needs of all.

 Highlights